-The Kannaland municipality identified the following development challenges measured towards the Key performance areas:
+The Kannaland Municipality identified the following development challenges measured towards the Key performance areas:

 Key performance areas Strategic Intervention Reliable Infrastructure and service delivery Addressing the Limited bulk water storage capacity in the municipal area in partnership with Department Of Water and Sanitation.
 Addressing service delivery backlogs around electricity and bulk water infrastructure by applying for grant funding.
 Addressing lagging infrastructural backlogs around roads, water and housing by applying for grant funding.
 Developing ward-based profiles, which include social infrastructure backlogs in order to improve the quality of information available.
 Securing water for the entire Kannaland.
-Apply for a Dam in Ladismith - in process Service Delivery Providing access to basic services Reviewing of the indigent policy Indigent awareness campaigns in all four wards Attend to public priorities - Lead departments support Safe Communities Secure funding for the K53 center Development of an alien invasive management plan Support from DEADP and relevant departments to introduce environmental programmes Socio economic development Reviewing the LED strategy and SDF Utilizing opportunities posed by Local Economic Development and tourism development.
+Apply for a Dam in Ladismith - in process Service Delivery Providing access to basic services Reviewing of the indigent policy Indigent awareness campaigns in all four wards Attend to public priorities - Lead departments support Safe Communities Secure funding for the K53 center Development of an alien invasive management plan Support from DEADP and relevant departments to introduce environmental programmes Roll out of fire services projects Actively coordinating the JOC activities in terms of disaster management (covid 19)

+Socio economic development Reviewing the LED strategy and SDF Utilizing opportunities posed by Local Economic Development and tourism development.
 Creating partnerships with local business and emerging business to promote revenue enhancement and collaboration around projects that can stimulate the local economy.
 Harness municipal spending to promote local economic development.
 Alcohol and Drug Abuse information sessions to communities to inform communities of the negative effect of these practices on development issues Effective and efficient governance Communicating frequently, and more effectively, with the residents of the Kannaland Municipality through communication channels identified in the Communication Strategy.
 Ensuring functioning of ward committees by giving effective administrative support.
 Create a participative culture with the community through public participation processes and establishing relevant forums.
 Ensure compliance with MFMA and statutory requirements in terms of committees Efficient workforce Creating a sound environment in the HR department Implementing a cost effective organizational structure Adhere to compliance Implementing individual performance management Reviewing the job descriptions Financial sustainability Securing government grants and other funding sources to attend to the mandate of effective service delivery.
-Ensure the financial viability of the municipality through sound fiscal management, revenue enhancement and improvement on audit opinions expressed by the Auditor General.
+Ensure the financial viability of the Municipality through sound fiscal management, revenue enhancement and improvement on audit opinions expressed by the Auditor General.
 Increase the payment rate of service accounts.